 Commonwealth shared scholarships

 Commonwealth Shared Scholarships are for candidates from less developed and lower middle income Commonwealth countries, for full-time Master’s study on selected courses.

 The University of Reading, in partnership with the Commonwealth Scholarship Commission, offers four scholarships under this scheme for the following courses:

 This scholarship is only available for applicants from eligible Commonwealth countries (Bangladesh, Cameroon, Eswatini, The Gambia, Ghana, Guyana, India, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Papua New Guinea, Rwanda, Samoa, Sierra Leone, Solomon Islands, Sri Lanka, Tanzania, Tuvalu, Uganda, Vanuatu and Zambia.)

 To apply, applicants are required to submit an application for the eligible course at the University of Reading as well as completing the Commonwealth Scholarship Commission’s online application form

-Applications for this scholarship open on 6 November 2019.Deadline to apply for this scholarship is 16.00 GMT on 18 December 2019.
+Applications for this scholarship opened on 6 November 2019.Deadline to apply for this scholarship is 16.00 GMT on 18 December 2019.